denten-books/plain-text/1-chapter.md

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, the affordances of a given medium are determined by software.
-A printed page begins to differ from a screen only when the readers are able to effect something on the screen that they could not on paper.
+A printed page begins to differ from its computed analogy only when readers are able to effect something on the screen that they could not on paper.
 To this end, Manovich encourages his readers to become active developers of software, rather than its passive consumers [@manovich_there_2011, 274].
 In that, Manovich reasserts the possibility of writing in the silicon age.
-Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
+Kittler (who passed in 2011) could perhaps object to that line of reasoning in maintaining that chip architecture (the last written work, according to him) still determines, as foundation, all higher levels of textuality "floating" above the silicon bedrock.
 And no amount of learning to code would give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
-In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
+In opening a series of nested black boxes, the post-silicon writer hits the impenetrable casket of chip architecture.
+Few of today's engineer-writers are able to work on such deeply-embedded hardware level.

-Before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
-Remember that Turing's original description of the Turing machine derives from a legacy of thought experimentation.
+Before we ourselves get lost in the liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
+Remember that Turing's original description of the Turing machine derived from a legacy of thought experimentation.
 Turing does not begin to build actual machines until his move to Princeton in 1936.
 A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
 And though Turing describes his machine in